-Primary Program: Bachelors of Science in Nursing NUR 316-Research I/Senior Paper I Spring 2022
+Primary Program: Bachelors of Science in Nursing NUR 316-Patterns of Pediatric Nursing Spring 2023

-This course contributes to the University and program outcomes as indicated below: Significant Contribution - Addresses the outcome directly and includes targeted assessment.
+This course contributes to the University and AVSON Program Outcomes as indicated below: Significant Contribution - Addresses the outcome directly and includes targeted assessment.
 Moderate Contribution - Addresses the outcome directly or indirectly and includes some assessment.

 Minimal Contribution - Addresses the outcome indirectly and includes little or no assessment.
-No Contribution - Does not address the outcome.